 Depending on your preference and where you live, we can either meet in-person, or online.

-Wherever you are based*, I offer the opportunity to have secure, private, one-to-one sessions online via Zoom (accessible via desktop, tablet or mobile devices).
-Ask me about this service when we have our free telephone consultation.
+Wherever you are based*, I offer the opportunity to have secure, private, one-to-one sessions online via Google Meet (accessible via desktop, tablet or mobile devices).

 To contact me, either call and leave a brief message (07835 392 872), or complete the form below.
 I will contact you as soon as possible and we can then arrange an initial session and take things from there.